 5. New Mobility Partnerships programs.
 These are many in number, involving hundreds of people committed to advancing the state of knowledge and insight in each of the indicated areas.
 You can already find quite a bit of useful reference on many of these programs in the Research section here (top menu).

 6. Sister projects and sites.
-Details available also in the Resources section on the top menu here.
+Details available also in the top menu here.